-- Department Chair of The International Hotel School in the School of Hospitality, the College of Management at Johnson & Wales University
+- Department chair of graduate business program in the College of Business at Johnson & Wales University

 - Former program trainer for Carnival Cruise Lines, the Miami Heat and the X-Games